VergeGroup/swift-verge/README.md

 It's better to use the state management that fits SwiftUI from now.
 It's not only for that, current UIKit based applications can get more productivity as well.

+# Questions?

+We accept your questions  about usage of Verge and something else in GitHub Issues.

 # Installation

 ## CocoaPods